 Try out the interesting tastes of okonomiyaki (savory pancake), takoyaki (octopus balls), yakitori (barbecue) skewers, and sushi.

-A stop at the local depachika (underground food hall) will also be included, where your local guide will provide more insights about the local food culture.
+A stop at the local depachika (underground food hall) will also be included, where your local guide will provide more insights into the local food culture.

 The dynamic Harajuku district is a must-visit on your Shibuya itinerary!